Ashteroide/Beat-It/README.md

 # Beat It!
-A simple rhythm game inspired by FNF and guitar hero
+A simple rhythm game inspired by Friday Night Funkin', Guitar Hero and Osu!

 # The Plan!